ChrstphrHll/npc_gen/students/Iasono Ynshael.md

 ### Description
 - Gnome Druid from Shadesburry Initiative
 - 1st year Protection student in Jettenia
-- shoulder length straight lighter blonde hair that's plain, Amber eyes, and Brown skin
+- short wavy blonde hair that's wild, Amber eyes, and Brown skin
 - Is Self-sufficent and Unrealistic, and has Live and Let Live as their ideal

 ### Organizations